-I started looking elsewhere for my summer water fix.
-Where were the pools in New York City?
-After some cyber-sleuthing, I discovered the Central Queens neighborhoods of Forest Hills and Rego Park have some fantastic outdoor private pools tucked away perfect for summer sun and a swim.
+So I started looking elsewhere for my summer water fix.
+Where are the outdoor pools in New York City?
+After some cyber-sleuthing, I discovered the Central Queens neighborhoods of Forest Hills and Rego Park have some fantastic outdoor private pools tucked away perfect for summer sun.

 I made it my mission to try each of them for you and here are my favorite secret outdoor pools in Forest Hills, Queens.
-With a small investment (these aren’t public pools) you can enjoy some water fun and sun during the glorious New York Summer (before it disappears).
+With a small investment (private pools have an entry fee) you can enjoy some fun and sun during the glorious New York summer before it disappears.
 And you can get to them easily on the subway!

 In what seems like a hidden location between two tall apartment buildings, the pool at Birchwood Towers is the smallest but perhaps the cutest.
-An odd goldfish shaped pool and a smaller kiddy pool sit on the entry level and there is a separate sunbathing area on an upper deck.
+This membership based pool club features a cute goldfish shaped pool and a smaller kiddy pool sit on the entry level with a separate sunbathing area on an upper deck.
 Similar to Park City Swim Club, Birchwood suffers from a lack of direct sun in the afternoon, so if sunbaking is a priority, then go early.

 Birchwood Towers Pool, 102-10 66th Road, Forest Hills, NY 11375.
 Enter on 66th Road in what looks like a side gate for the building.